nicolasmbronner/pico8-breakout/README.md

+# Extras
+- **collision detection by elimination.p8** : is a working prototype showing collision detection using elimination tests
+- **collision deflection.p8** : is another working prototype showing rules of deflection using comparison of ball direction slope VS corner-ball slope
+- **slope_map.p8** : is yet another prototype of a schema indicating a map of slopes, easy to understand and grasp

 # breakout - 2024-08-17, 00h23
 This version can detect collisions between the ball and the paddle, nothing else but it's stable.